-I noticed that I started reaching outside my field of expertise to develop solutions (e.g. using charity work to teach leadership rather than models , using digital language to talk about change, getting advice from Journalists about communicating redundancies).
-I started to see that whilst my specialist knowledge was useful, my work made a better impact, when I called on a broader hybrid of skills.
+I noticed that once I started reaching outside my field of expertise to develop solutions (e.g. using charity work to teach leadership rather than models , using digital language to talk about change, getting advice from Journalists about communicating redundancies).
+I started to see that my specialist knowledge was useful, and my work had a better impact, when I called on a broader hybrid of skills.

 Little did I know this is a common and normal experience.
 When I came across the idea of T-shaped people, I was able to understand my experience in a different way.
 In the oddly named book, Cad Monkeys, Dinosaur babies and T-shaped people, Tim Brown (IDEO’s former CEO) is quoted describing T-shaped people as ‘they start out with deep interest and expertise in one skill, that’s the vertical base of the T – as then as they blossom, they branch out into many different areas’.
 He expands on this in an interview in the Chief Executive magazine, by describing ‘I shaped’ people as experts in one thing.